Pages

 Login hangs for scanning account

-The Proplem
+The Problem

 I ran into this issue the other day.
 Tenable.sc (formerly Security Center) was reporting a hit on plugin 21745 for a Red Hat Enterprise Linux 8 (RHEL 8) system.
 I checked on the account used on the systems for scanning and it wasn't locked out or anything.
-When I tryied to SSH into the system with the credentals, it would just hang.
+When I tried to SSH into the system with the credentials, it would just hang.
 The system logs showed "login successful".
 When I rebooted the system was able to login normally again, but the problem would come back eventually.

 The Cause